jackblobe/website/portfolio.md

     - Currently constructing deep spatio temporal demand forcast.

 - **Climate Model** \| [GitHub repo](https://github.com/jackblobe/Climate_Models_ENVR400)
-    - Completed as part of capstone project to study vegitation patters within Burns Bog.
+    - Completed as part of employmemt with the Burns Bog Conservation Society.
-    -Using CESM data, I created change of temperature and precipitation predictions for the pacific northwest, at the finest resolution available.
+    - Using CESM data, I created change of temperature and precipitation predictions for the pacific northwest, at the finest resolution available.
-    -Coupling this with data collected on site, used DBSCAN to identify clusters of boundary zones and predicted how it will change with the climate. (cannot comit the R code for this, now part of UBC environmental science program, but full essay can be see here: [Publication](https://open.library.ubc.ca/cIRcle/collections/undergraduateresearch/52966/items/1.0390363)
+    - Coupling this with data collected on site, used DBSCAN to identify clusters of boundary zones and predicted how it will change with the climate. (cannot comit the R code for this, now part of UBC environmental science program, but full essay can be see here: [Publication](https://open.library.ubc.ca/cIRcle/collections/undergraduateresearch/52966/items/1.0390363)
     - Status: Complete